Envrin/apex/docs/logging.md

 ~~~

-## Logging / Debugging with <api:app.sys.debug>debug::add()</api>
+## Logging / Debugging with debug::add()

 Both logging and debugging can be handled simultaneously with the single
-<api:app.sys.debug>debug::add()</api> method.
+debug::add() method.
 This method fully supports the eight PSR3 log levels, and will add entries to both the debug session and appropriate log file
 at the same time.

 **Parameters**